GabrielTofvesson/libRefTools/README.txt

-This file is part of Async.
+This file is part of libRefTools.

 libGTools is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by